Tokyo 2020 Games delay looms as Canada, Australia quit

 “An Olympic Games in July this year is neither feasible nor desirable,” World Athletics chief Sebastian Coe said.
 “We owe it to our athletes to give them respite where we can.”

-Japan’s government seemed to be bowing to the inevitable despite the massive losses and logistics headaches it would face.
+Japan’s government seemed to be bowing to the inevitable despite the losses and logistics headaches it would face.

-Prime Minister Shinzo Abe told parliament that if holding the event as planned was too difficult, “we may have no option but to consider postponing the Games, given the Olympic principle of putting the health of athletes first”.
+Prime Minister Shinzo Abe told parliament that if holding the event as planned was too difficult, “we may have no option but to consider postponing”.

-Abe has staked his legacy as Japan’s longest-serving premier on the Games and was hoping for a boom in tourism and consumer spending.
-At risk is more than $3 billion in domestic sponsorship.
+He has staked his legacy on the Games and was hoping for a boom in tourism and consumer spending.

 Both Japan and the IOC have stressed that calling off the Games entirely is not an option.